Click to grab your free copy of our Garden Tools Cheat Sheet!

 20. Peanut Pumpkins

-When fully grown, peanut pumpkins weigh between 10 to 12 pounds, requiring at least 105 days to fully grow.
+When fully grown, peanut pumpkins weigh between 10 and 12 pounds, requiring at least 105 days to develop fully.

 Click here to buy them on Amazon.